 We cannot look at any aspect of an exclusion prior to an independent review.

 We can look at complaints about permanent exclusions from council community, foundation, voluntary controlled and voluntary aided schools as the review panel is set up by the council.

-We cannot look at complaints about permanent exclusions from academies or free schools (as the review panel is set up by the academy trust) or independent (private) schools (as the Dept for Education's guidance does not apply to these schools).
+We cannot look at complaints about permanent exclusions from academiesm, free schools or City Technology Colleges (as these must be made to the Education and Schools Funding Agency) or independent (private) schools (as the Dept for Education's guidance does not apply to these schools).

 If you believe the exclusion happened as a result of disability discrimination you can make a claim to the First Tier Tribunal (Special Educational Needs and Disability) (see contact details below).
 We cannot look at any aspect of a claim to a tribunal.

 Once your child has been permanently excluded the council has a duty to provide alternative education, and we can look into how the council has carried out this duty.